Some Starbucks vanilla drinks are recalled, might have glass in them - KTVZ

 The FDA says the recall started on January 28 and is ongoing.

-The products are being removed from the marketplace, said a statement from PepsiCo on behalf of the North American Coffee Partnership, its organization with Starbucks, affiliate KABC reported.
+The products are being removed from the marketplace, said a statement provided to CNN from PepsiCo on behalf of the North American Coffee Partnership, its organization with Starbucks.

 “The North American Coffee Partnership is committed to a high level of quality in the products we serve.
 Delivering a quality experience to our consumers is our top priority and we always act with an abundance of caution whenever a potential concern is raised,” the statement continued.
 “If a consumer has purchased a product and has questions or concerns, they can call Consumer Relations at 1-800-211-8307.”